 DCS is legally required to review all child fatalities that fit the following circumstances:

-- For children under 1 year of age: the death is sudden, unexpected, unexplained or involves allegations of neglect/abuse.
+- For children under 3 years of age: the death is sudden, unexpected or unexplained, or involves allegations of abuse or neglect.

 The full report can be found here.